Shikhar2929/Project-Euler/README.md

 # Project-Euler
-Project Euler attempts and solves, primarily in C++
+Project Euler attempts and solves, primarily in C++ and Rust.